solita/solita.github.com/_posts/2017-04-12-easy-test-deployments.md

 layout: post
 title: Easily deploying test environments from CI builds with Travis, AWS and Slack
 author: tatut
 excerpt: Easy setup of test environments is important for feature branch based development.
-This post shows how to automatically deploy a new test environment with a simple chat interface.
+This post shows how to automatically deploy Travis CI builds to AWS and how developers can control the deployments with a a simple chat interface.
 tags:
 - CI
 - AWS